 Written By Rachel Phipps

-While I’m always trying to take positive steps toward a more plant-based diet, I’m never going to give up eating meat.
-I grew up in a rural community, and I believe passionately in supporting the farmers who have been at it for generations.
-So, by making an effort to choose sustainable meat options, lower my consumption and make the most of the meat I do buy (something I advocate in my latest cookbook, One Pan Pescatarian), I believe it is still possible to make a positive change without fundamentally impact the way I eat.
+While I always try to take positive steps toward a more plant-based diet, I will never give up eating meat.
+I grew up in a rural community and I passionately support the farmers who have been at it for generations.
+So, by making an effort to choose sustainable meat options, lower my consumption, and make the most of the meat I do buy (something I advocate in my latest cookbook - One Pan Pescatarian), I believe it is still possible to make a positive change without fundamentally impact the way I eat.

-However, in trying to pinpoint actual figures to share, I’ve become even more convinced that the answer is not just to simply stop eating meat but to invest in more sustainable farming practices across agriculture.
-In August 2021 it was estimated that agriculture made up for an estimated 10.5% of total US greenhouse gas emissions; the 2019 figure for the same in the UK came in at 10%.
-These figures, however, include emissions from farm vehicles, the use of fertilizers, etc., as well as the headline-grabbing cow methane.
-This report on how the British National Farmers Union plans to achieve net zero in British agriculture by 2040, ahead of the UK’s own 2050 net zero target, helps relate the complexity of this issue.
+However, in trying to pinpoint actual figures to share, I’ve become even more convinced that the answer is to stop eating meat and invest in more sustainable farming practices across agriculture.
+In August 2021, agriculture made up an estimated 10.5% of total US greenhouse gas emissions; the 2019 figure for the same in the UK came in at 10%.
+These figures include emissions from farm vehicles, using fertilizers, etc., and the headline-grabbing cow methane.
+This report on how the British National Farmers Union plans to achieve net zero in British agriculture by 2040, ahead of the UK’s 2050 net zero target, helps relate the complexity of this issue.

 While I wholeheartedly believe everyone should be left to make their own conscious decisions about their diet, I do want to share a little about regenerative farming practices, such as rotational grazing, and how they can be just as valid a step towards a sustainable ecosystem as adopting a 100% plant-based diet.
-These practices relate just as much to crops as they do to cattle, after all.
+These practices relate just as much to crops as to cattle.

 You’ve probably started hearing more and more about the importance of soil.
 It’s obvious that good soil, full of nutrients, will produce better crops for us, but it goes deeper than that.
-By re-wilding areas of farmland, diversifying crops, and utilizing crop rotations, we’re not stripping the soil of everything just one crop needs.
+By re-wilding farmland areas, diversifying crops, and utilizing crop rotations, we’re not stripping the soil of everything just one crop needs.
 We can also graze animals on land where their urine, manure, and saliva will help regenerate the soil (and these animals can be cattle later slaughtered for meat).
-As long as overgrazing is avoided, actually helps trap carbon in the soil.
+As long as overgrazing is avoided, helps trap carbon in the soil.

-But what meat should we actually be buying?
-If you’re reading this, I’m pretty sure you often buy beef, lamb, chicken, and pork.
+But what meat should we be buying?
+If you’re reading this, you often buy beef, lamb, chicken, and pork.
 Some of these are more sustainable than others.
-In most cases, that great emitter of methane, beef, has the most impact on the environment, requiring a large amount of land on which to graze and a lot of feed to sustain.
-But chickens, on the other hand, because they grow so quickly and still, when farmed responsibly, require comparatively little space and are not actually as bad for the environment in comparison.
+In most cases, beef is the great emitter of methane and has the most impact on the environment, requiring much land to graze and a lot of feed to sustain.
+Chickens, on the other hand, grow so quickly and still, when farmed responsibly, require comparatively little space and are not as bad for the environment.

-You can also make other substitutions in your diet for other more sustainable and often healthier meats.
-I’m a big fan of wild venison - not only is it delicious and relatively affordable, but it has quite a low environmental impact.
-When venison has not been over-hunted, culling the deer population is an essential part of responsible and sustainable land management.
+You can also make other substitutions for more sustainable and often healthier meats.
+I’m a big fan of wild venison - it is delicious and relatively affordable and has quite a low environmental impact.
+When venison has not been over-hunted, culling the deer population is essential to responsible and sustainable land management.
 Rising populations can have a devastating effect on both natural ecosystems and farmland.

 Shopping for sustainable meat at the grocery store

 - Look online.
-Most stores publish sustainability and sourcing information that may not be available in stores.
+Most stores publish sustainability and sourcing information that may not be available.

 - Read the packaging.
-Whole Foods, for example, lists the name of the farm meat was reared on, and sometimes even the name of the farmer.
-Many UK supermarkets such as Waitrose do too.
-However, look out for some budget supermarkets that create names of farms as a marketing ploy to try and make you believe your meat is actually more traceable than it actually is.
+Whole Foods, for example, lists the name of the farm on which the meat was reared and sometimes even the farmer's name.
+Many UK supermarkets, such as Waitrose, do, too.
+However, look out for some budget supermarkets that create names of farms as a marketing ploy to try and make you believe your meat is more traceable than it is.

-- We are still some way off clear labeling indicating the sustainability of meat products, but good animal welfare standards go hand in hand with more sustainable farming practices, so look out for labels such as Certified Animal Welfare Approved by AGW, or products with a Global Animal Partnership rating of 4 or higher in the US, or the Soil association or RSPCA Assured labels in the UK.
+- Check for labels.
+We are still some way off clear labeling indicating the sustainability of meat products.
+Still, good animal welfare standards go hand in hand with more sustainable farming practices, so look out for labels such as Certified Animal Welfare Approved by AGW, products with a Global Animal Partnership rating of 4 or higher in the US, or the Soil Association or RSPCA Assured labels in the UK.

 Shopping for sustainable meat at a butcher shop

 - First, ask where the meat comes from.
-Most good butchers will know the name of the farmer, the breed of the animal, and the location of the farm and will be proud to share these.
+Most good butchers will know the farmer's name, the animal's breed, and the farm's location and will be proud to share these.
 They’ll also often offer more information, such as how the meat was raised, if it is organic, etc., saving you the trouble of asking.
-It does not bode well for follow-up questions - or the meat you’re planning to buy - if they don’t know these basics.
+It does not bode well for follow-up questions - or the meat you plan to buy - if they don’t know these basics.

 - Has the meat been frozen?
 Unless you’re intentionally shopping from a butcher's freezer cabinet (great for items they’ve had to make in batches, such as sausages, or for preserving seasonal meats, such as wild game), this may be a red flag.
 Ask why the meat has been frozen and is not fresh.

-- Don’t be put off if the meat comes from a little further afield; ask more questions.
+- Ask more questions.
+Don’t be offended if the meat comes from a little further away.
 For a conscientious butcher, it may be a good sign that their meat does not come from the farm next door whose animal welfare practices or sustainability credentials may not quite be up to scratch.

-You might find that you end up shopping at several local butchers to buy sustainable meat at the best price.
-When I lived in London, I was lucky enough to have a brilliant butcher at the end of my road who was happy to answer all my questions about the meat I was buying, but returning home to the countryside, I now have different butchers where I go to buy pork, beef, and other meats, based on who is supplying them and if they rear their own animals.
+You may end up having to shop at several local butchers to buy sustainable meat at the best price.
+When I lived in London, I was lucky enough to have a brilliant butcher at the end of my road who was happy to answer all my questions about the meat I was buying.
+But returning home to the countryside, I now have different butchers where I go to buy pork, beef, and other meats, based on who is supplying them.

 Shopping for sustainable meat online